arungudelli/angularjswiki/content/en/httpclient/get.md

 }
 ```

-The observe and responseType properties are important while making the httpclient get request in Angular.
+The observe and responseType properties are important while making the HttpClient get request in Angular.

 The `responseType` option indicates the format of the data returns from the http request.